-Whether you have a 16 GB iPhone or a 256 GB iPhone, running out of storage sucks.
+Whether you have a 64 GB or a 512 GB iPhone or iPad, running out of storage sucks.
 It means you can't take the photo or video you want to take, download the app or game you want to download or do anything that adds any significant amount of data at all.
-The solution is twofold: enable Apple's built-in storage saving features and delete anything you no longer need.
+The solution is twofold: enable storage-saving features and delete anything you no longer need.
 Here's how!

 What's taking up all your storage space?

-16 GB isn't a lot anymore but even 256 GB might not be enough, depending on how you use your iPhone.
+64 GB isn't a lot anymore but even 512 GB might not be enough, depending on how you use your iPhone or iPad.
 Here's some of what takes up your storage space:

-Operating system: The first big bite out of your of iPhone storage is iOS itself.
-Apple has made iOS smaller and more storage efficient over the years, but it still takes up to 5 GB of space right off the top.
+Operating system: The first big bite out of your of iPhone or iPad storage is iOS itself.
+Apple has made iOS and iPadOS smaller and more storage efficient over the years, but it still takes up to 5 GB of space right off the top.

-Photos & videos: Recent iPhones have 12-megapixel, 4K video cameras on the back and even older models are 8-megapixel and 1080p.
+Photos & videos: Recent iPhones have 12-megapixel, 4K video cameras on the back.
 That can lead to camera rolls and photo albums in the double or triple GB digits.

 Movies, TV, and music: iTunes movies can be 1-3GB in size for SD depending on the length.
 If you prefer watching HD, they can be 3-6GB. iTunes TV shows can be a quarter to half the size of movies, but more than make up for it by the number of episodes typically available.
 Music files are much smaller, but most people have a lot more songs, which more than makes up for it.

-Apps and games: Apps and especially games can also take up a lot of space on your iPhone.
+Apps and games: Apps and especially games can also take up a lot of space on your iPhone or iPad.
 It's not uncommon for some console-quality games to be over 2 GB in size days.
 Podcast apps, especially if you download a lot of shows, can also grow to 10 GB or more.

 Attachments: If you get a lot of files attached to your email, or receive a lot of Messages with media attachments — looking at you, animated GIFs! — it takes up a lot of space.
 A lot a lot.

-Files: If you work in GarageBands, iMovie, or otherwise edit a lot of content, those projects can take up considerable space as well.
+Files: If you work in GarageBand, iMovie, or otherwise edit a lot of content, those projects can take up considerable space as well.

 Here's how to get specifics: